indimail/indimail-virtualdomains/.github/README-indimail.md

 A QMQP server shouldn't even have to glance at incoming messages; its only job is to queue them for <b>qmail-send</b>(8).
 Hence you should allow access to QMQP service only from your authorized clients.
 You can edit the file /etc/indimail/tcp.qmqp to grant specific access to clients.
 Here's how to set up QMQP service to authorized client hosts on your indimail-mta server.

-first create /etc/indimail/tcp.qmqp in tcprules format to allow queueing from the authorized hosts. make sure to deny connections from unauthorized hosts. for example, if queueing is allowed from 1.2.3.\*:
+first create /etc/indimail/tcp/tcp.qmqp in tcprules format to allow queueing from the authorized hosts. make sure to deny connections from unauthorized hosts. for example, if queueing is allowed from 1.2.3.\*:

 ```
 1.2.3.:allow
 :deny
 ```

-Then create /etc/indimail//tcp/tcp.qmqp.cdb:
+Then create /etc/indimail/tcp/tcp.qmqp.cdb:

 ```
 $ sudo qmailctl cdb
+building /etc/indimail/tcp/tcp.qmqp.cdb:                   [  OK  ]
 ```

 You can change /var/indimail/etc/tcp.qmqp and run tcprules again at any time.